learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.3.
-Calculate the length of the associative array?
+## Q. Calculate the length of the associative array?

 **Method 1:** Using `Object.keys().length`